Partial Hospitalization Program (PHP) for Children & Adolescents

 - Comprehensive educational support for patients includes 1.5-2 hours of daily study, a fully-equipped Learning Center and a personal laptop for use in completing assignments.
 Eating Recovery Center’s educational services are overseen by a licensed teacher providing comprehensive academic support, including preliminary educational assessments, individual tutoring, ongoing liaising with students’ school and academic transition plans at the time of discharge.

-- Family Meals on and off the unit, including supervised meals with Registered Dietitians and Primary Therapists and restaurant outings to practice meal planning and eating with young patients before returning home.
+- Family Meals on and off the unit, including supervised meals with Registered Dietitians and Primary Clinicians and restaurant outings to practice meal planning and eating with young patients before returning home.
 Eating Recovery Center’s Executive chef works collaboratively with the Director of Dietary Services to build creative, nutritionally sound menus with diverse options for a balanced diet.
 All food is prepared onsite in state-of-the-art kitchens.

 - Several temporary family housing options near the treatment center, including Ronald McDonald House and nearby long-term stay hotels.